How to use sewing hooks and eyes

-If you want to brush up your basic sewing knowledge first head to our sewing kits and essentials for beginners guide.
+If you want to find out all the essentials you'll need to start sewing then first head to our sewing kits for beginners guide.

 Your guide to sewing hooks and eyes